-The SPD is set to again come in second in the German election on September 24.
+The SPD came second again in the German election on September 24 2017.
 Germany's Social Democrats are one of the world's oldest democratic parties.
 It looks back on a tumultuous history.

 Every party has its foundational myth and the SPD claims to be the world's oldest democratic party.
 Certainly, it is Germany's.

 The birth of the German Social Democratic Party belongs to a long-bygone era when workers with relatively few rights first began to rebel against the patriarchs of business who employed them.
 The fact that this group organized itself and became a politically potent force is, in large part, due to the work of a man named Ferdinand Lassalle.